 All of these foods have to stay cool and dry to prevent mold and bacteria.
 In your dry goods, you can put desiccant packs directly in the container.
 In addition, it is a good idea to put a few more in the pantry to improve the overall humidity.

-Ammunition must be kept away from moisture to avoid rusting and avoid the powder going bad.
+Ammunition must be kept away from moisture to avoid rusting and avoid the powder from going bad.
 Many people will store ammo in cans or mason jars with desiccant packs and then bury them or hide them on their property.

 With this ammunition being used to shoot food for your family and keep them safe, you want to know that every round will fire.

 Fire-starting materials must be kept bone dry for them to be effective when you need them.
 Matches, lighters, fuses, and tinder materials are of utmost importance.